DeXP/dexp.github.io/_posts/articles/2013-10-18-qtcreator-crosscompile.md

 I have PE32+ DLLs in my */usr/local/qt4win64/bin* after installation.
 And a few ELF 64-bit LSB executables: qmake, uic, moc, rcc.
 They will be used in QtCreator!

-Do not delete the unpacked directory after installation  - it will be used.
+Do not delete the unpacked directory after installation as it will be used.